-If you are traveling for business, you must protect your business and personal finances.
-But if you don’t know what you are doing, it can be really hard to save money while you travel.
+You must protect your business and personal finances if traveling for business.
+But it can be hard to save money while traveling if you don’t know what you are doing.
 Many people spend more on their trips than they would at home.
 If this describes you, then you are not alone!
 There are so many ways you can save money on your next trip without sacrificing anything important.
 This guide will show you how to find cheap flights, free stuff to do, and more.

 What is business travel?